 In 1705, she converted to Orthodoxy and took the new name – Catherine.

-Catherine and Peter married secretly in 1707.
+Marta and Peter married secretly in 1707.
 They had twelve children, two of whom survived into adulthood, Anna (mother of Peter III) and Elizabeth Petrovna (empress 1741-62).

 Actually, Peter officially married Catherine on February 9, 1712.
 By the way, Catherine was Peter’s second wife.